Generalization and Robustness of the Tilted Empirical Risk: The KL-Regularized TERM Problem for Unbounded Loss Functions

-Our upper bound in Corollary~\ref{cor: expected |gen|} on the absolute value of expected generalization error depends on the mutual information between $H$ and $S$.
-Therefore, it is of interest to investigate an algorithm which minimizes the regularized expected TERM via mutual information.
+Our upper bound in Theorem~\ref{thm:|gen|_bound_unbounded_case} on the absolute value of the expected tilted generalization error depends on the mutual information between $H$ and $S$.
+Therefore, it is of interest to investigate an algorithm that minimizes the regularized expected TERM via mutual information.

 where $\alpha$ is the inverse temperature.
 As discussed by \citet{xu2017information,aminian2023mean}, the regularization problem in \eqref{eq: regular problem with MI} is dependent on the data distribution, $P_S$.
 Therefore, we relax the problem in \eqref{eq: regular problem with MI} by considering the following regularized version via KL divergence,